zchee/golang-wiki/GerritBot.md

 + Once the code is ready to be merged, a maintainer will submit the change on Gerrit and GerritBot will close the issue
 + Similarly, if a change is closed or abandoned on Gerrit, the corresponding PR will be closed

-## Feedback and Bug Reports

-Please [file an issue](https://github.com/golang/go/issues/new?title=x%2Fbuild%2Fcmd%2Fgerritbot%3A%20%3Cfill%20this%20in%3E) and use the `x/build/cmd/gerritbot:` prefix in the title.

 ## Frequently Asked Questions

-### How does GerritBot determine the final commit message?

-It uses the title and description of the PR to construct the commit message for the Gerrit Change.
-You can edit this using the GitHub user interface.

-### Why is GerritBot the owner of my change?

-This is due to an [open bug](https://bugs.chromium.org/p/gerrit/issues/detail?id=8296) with the way Gerrit handles acting as another user.
-Once that is fixed, the original author will also be the owner of the change.

-### I heard Gerrit requires one commit per change.
-Can I upload multiple commits to my PR?

-You can upload as many commits as you like.
-GerritBot will handle squashing your commits into one change that Gerrit can handle.

 ### I need a Google account to sign up for Gerrit?
 Why can't I sign in using my GitHub account?